pranitbauva1997/pranitbauva1997.github.io/_posts/projects/2016-04-01-Conquest-Prototyping-Bot.md

 date: 2016-04-01
 ---

-I made this for the prototyping of our event [Conquest](https://www.robotix.in/event/conquest/) at [Robotix 2017](https://2017.robotix.in).
+I made this for the prototyping of our Computer Vision event [Conquest](https://www.robotix.in/event/conquest/) at [Robotix 2017](https://2017.robotix.in).